-Large scale geothermal power plants use energy created by natural sources of heat generated in the earth, particularly around active tectonic plates which create frequent seismic activity.
+Geothermal power plants use the energy created by natural sources of heat generated in the earth, particularly around active tectonic plates which create frequent seismic activity.
 Naturally occurring steam from the earth runs generators in a geothermal power plant.
-Large scale geothermal power plants are found in Iceland, the United States, and Italy, among a few other countries.
+Large-scale geothermal power plants are found in Iceland, the United States, and Italy, among a few other countries.
 In Reykjavik, Iceland, where geothermal energy sources are found everywhere, geothermal energy is generated from areas around volcanoes, geysers, and hot springs; for several geothermal power plants throughout Iceland.

 Geothermal energy has a micro application along with its macro counterpart.
 This micro form is primarily in the form of geothermal heat pumps.
 Geothermal heat pumps regulate a building's temperature by the use of ground-source heating and cooling.
-Across the world, geothermal heat pumps are gaining popularity as a top choice for a clean and efficient renewable energy technology to heat and cool a home to augment/ replace traditional HVAC (heating ventilation and air conditioning) units in buildings.
+Across the world, geothermal heat pumps are gaining popularity as a top choice for a clean and efficient renewable energy technology to heat and cool a building to augment/ replace traditional HVAC (heating ventilation and air conditioning) units.